hyj1991/easy-monitor/README.md

 ### II.Require

-Require in your project，argument is your project name, such as:
+Require in your project, argument is your project name, such as:

 ```js
 const easyMonitor = require('easy-monitor');